Fabtech logo

 Share

-In 1992, professionals from nearly 20 different companies created the SMRP to promote maintenance and reliability standards in their field and in the community at large.
+In 1992, maintenance professionals from nearly 20 different companies created the SMRP to promote maintenance and reliability standards in their field and in the community at large.
 Nearly a decade after forming, members created the CMRP certification, first administered at the organization’s annual conference in Cleveland, Ohio, in 2000.
 The certification has since been accredited by the ANSI National Accreditation Board (ANAB), establishing it as the globally recognized standard.
 SMRP has grown into a vast community with 7,000 members in more than 60 countries.
 Of those, 5,000 are CMRP-certified professionals.

 Today, SMRP is known for three core certifications: